Support » Creating Great Content for Synthesia

 When most users assign hands to parts or enter their own finger hints, they don't intend to share them with anyone else.
 For convenience, those things are saved completely automatically in the Synthesia data directory.
 This doesn't make it very easy to share them.

-The solution is that the metadata editor can extract the data entered locally into your own copy of Synthesia and save it in a .synthesia file that can accompany your MIDI files.
-This is tremendously easier to share and is a nice portable solution.
+The solution is that the metadata editor can extract the data entered locally into your own copy of Synthesia and save it in a .synthesia file that can accompany your song files.
+This is a nice, portable solution that is easier to share.

 To do this, follow these steps: